 - Google Wifi: Guest Network, IPv6, Subnet configuration, DHCP Reservations, Local DNS, Custom DNS Servers, and UPnP are all supported.
 Bridge Mode is not supported for mesh configuration.
 KRACK patched with 9901.53.2.

 - Linksys Velop: Bridge Mode, Guest Network, IPv6, Subnet Configuration, DHCP Reservations, Local DNS, Custom DNS Servers, and UPnP are all supported.
 KRACK added with 1.1.2 in December, 2017.

 - Luma: Guest network, DHCP reservations, Local DNS, Custom DNS Servers, and UPnP are all supported.
 Bridge Mode and IPv6 are not.
 Subnet is limited to 192.168.55.x.
 KRACK patch with firmware 2017.12.08-0.

-- Netgear Orbi: Bridge Mode, Guest Network, IPv6, Subnet Configuration, DHCP Reservations, Local DNS, Custom DNS Servers, UPnP, and Inbound OpenVPN Server are all supported.
-KRACK patch with 18.104.22.168 firmware.
+- Plume: Bridge Mode, Guest Network, IPv6, Subnet Configuration, DHCP Reservations, Local DNS, Custom DNS Servers, and UPnP are all supported.

 - TP-Link Deco: Bridge Mode, Guest Network, IPv6, DHCP reservations, Local DNS, Custom DNS Servers, and UPnP are all supported.
 Subnet defaults to 192.168.0.x and is not changeable by the user.
 KRACK Patch with 1.1.6 firmware.